 Timothy Wollenzien has been Education Services Manager at Prairie Public since July 2015.
-He was previously director of Cultural Events, Music Organizations and Program Operations at Concordia College in Moorhead, Minnesota, and prior to that he served for seven seasons as the camp director of the International Music Camp Summer School of Fine Arts at the International Peace Garden in North Dakota/Manitoba.
+He was previously director of Cultural Events, Music Organizations and Program Operations at Concordia College in Moorhead, Minnesota, and prior to that he served for seven seasons as the camp director of the International Music Camp Summer School of Fine Arts at the International Peace Garden.
 Wollenzien’s 22-year teaching career included classroom and instrumental music education at Lake of the Woods School in Baudette, and at Coon Rapids High School and Osseo Senior High, all in Minnesota.
-He also served on the music education faculty at St. Cloud (Minn.)
-State University.
-Wollenzien holds a bachelor’s degree in music from Minnesota State University Moorhead, and he earned master’s and doctoral degrees in music education from the University of Minnesota.
-A passionate advocate for arts education and community arts engagement, Wollenzien remains musically active as a euphoniumist with the Lake Agassiz Concert Band and the International Tuba Quartet.
-He has served for many years as a community band conductor and organizer of many “Merry TubaChristmas” celebrations.
+He also served on the music education faculty at St. Cloud (MN) State University.
+Wollenzien holds a bachelor’s degree in music from Minnesota State University Moorhead, and master’s and doctoral degrees in music education from the University of Minnesota.
+A passionate advocate for arts education and community arts engagement, Wollenzien remains active as a euphoniumist with the Lake Agassiz Concert Band and the International Tuba Quartet.
+He has served for many years as a community band conductor and organizer of “Merry TubaChristmas” celebrations.
 He currently serves as a coordinator of “Oktubafest” held annually at the International Music Camp.
 Tim and his wife, Laurie, live in Moorhead, and are the parents of two adult daughters.
-He can be contacted at email@example.com or 701-241-7575.
+Contact Tim at email@example.com or 701-241-7575.

 Molly Flaspohler has 26 years of experience in higher education and academic libraries.
 She holds two Master’s degrees, one in Library and Information Science from Indiana University, Bloomington and a second in Liberal Arts, which she obtained at Minnesota State University Moorhead.
 Molly’s professional concentration has been on integrating information literacy concepts and research competencies into the classroom.
 She spent her library career collaborating with teaching faculty; developing online and print pedagogical tools/learning objects; acquiring expertise with information resources in a variety of formats; as well as working with students in the classroom and library.
 She is the author of Engaging First-Year Students in Meaningful Library Research: A Practical Guide for Teaching Faculty, issued by Chandos Publishing.
 Molly grew up on a small farm in southeastern South Dakota where she and her family raised cattle, pigs, crops, and even a few rabbits.
 She and her husband John now live in Moorhead where they are the parents of two teenaged daughters.
 Molly can be reached at firstname.lastname@example.org or 701.239.7531.